 Ireland ’s coastal and marine waters continue to provide significant quantities of fish.
 The big concern, however, is the sustainability of this level of exploitation with many fish species being fished to dangerously low levels.
 If too many fish are removed there will be insufficient numbers left to renew fish stocks.
-There is now concern about the levels of herring, mackerel and whiting in open waters while, closer to the seabed, the levels of cod are so low as to be close to total collapse.
+There is now concern about the levels of sole, whiting and sea bass in open waters while, closer to the seabed, the levels of cod are declining in the West of Ireland and Celtic Sea.

 To compensate for this decline, fishing fleets have been catching fish in deeper waters, but many of these fish, such as ling, halibut and orange roughy, live for long periods and so are slow to reproduce.